-Meralgia paresthetica is an entrapment neuropathy of lateral femoral cutaneous nerve resulting in pain in outer thigh.
+Meralgia paresthetica is an entrapment neuropathy of lateral femoral cutaneous nerve resulting in pain in the outer thigh.

 Meralgia paresthetica comes from the Greek words meros (thigh) and algos (pain).

 The compression of the nerve commonly due to focal entrapment of this nerve as it passes through the inguinal ligament.
 Rarely.
 It can occur due to direct trauma, stretch injury, or ischemia.